AnimeshRy/Markdown-Django/README.md

 # Markdown Editor
 A simple Markdown Editor Web App

-This is a simple Markdown Editor App (something like Dillinger) but used the markdown2 python library and is build with Django.
+This is a simple Markdown Editor App similar to Dillinger but uses the markdown2 python library and is build with Django.

 ## Working